seemann5/recursive-sudoku/README.md

 - Run `make example_algo` to see what a filling algorithm looks like

-- and more to come
+- and more to come!